awsdocs/aws-iot-docs/developerguide/topics.md

 As you consider topic names for the messages in your system, keep in mind:
 Topic names and topic filters are case sensitive\.
 Topic names must not contain personally identifiable information\.
-Topic names that begin with a $ are [reserved topics](https://docs.aws.amazon.com/iot/latest/developerguide/reserved-topics.html) to be used only by \. cannot send or receive messages between AWS accounts or Regions\.
+Topic names that begin with a $ are [reserved topics](https://docs.aws.amazon.com/iot/latest/developerguide/reserved-topics.html) to be used only by AWS IoT Core\.
+AWS IoT Core cannot send or receive messages between AWS accounts or Regions\.

 The topic namespace is limited to an AWS account and Region\.
 For example, the `sensor/temp/room1` topic used by an AWS account in one Region is distinct from the `sensor/temp/room1` topic used by the same AWS account in another Region or used by any other AWS account in any Region\.